guilsuper/goods-mvp/backend/free_world_countries/README.md

 We also needed to standardize the identifiers on country codes from ISO 3166.

+2023-09-24: the "partly free" list is murky.
+For example, Pakistan and Turkey are listed as "partly free" by Freedom House.
+However, established economic elite in these countries control exports such that buying from them tends to reinforce non-free practices.

+For example, I was just reading the FH report on Pakistan, and as a whole the countries exports are likely mostly controlled by the established wealthy families that reinforce non-free practices at the grassroots level, like indebted labor.
+Therefore, as a whole the country should go on our not free list.

+However, I think there are likely some individual businesses that don’t do this.
+So, here’s an idea.
+If a company is operating such that buying from that company reinforces freedom amongst its employees, then the company can apply to get free world certified.
+Then, we can help them raise money from donors to sponsor the certification that that company is part of the free world even if the default for the country says not.

+Similarly, a company operating in the free world might be run by horrible people such that it gets kicked out of the free world…

+## The Format....
+TODO: explain what we did with _country_structs...

+CN,N,v1.0,2023-09-27,China,jrf,
+US,F,v1.0,2023-09-27,United States,jrf,comment

 ## Data from FreedomHouse.org

 Publications are listed here: <https://freedomhouse.org/reports/publication-archives>